 To get yourself better acquainted to the USD campus and the location of USD's various dormitories, please check out the USD campus map.

-- Freshmen: As a new international undergraduate student, we recommend that you arrive early to allow yourself time to settle in.
-Students that will live on-campus may request to move in as early as Tuesday, January 22nd. but you must request to move in 3 weeks prior by emailing: firstname.lastname@example.org If you choose, you may arrive as late as Thursday, January 24th.
-For more information on housing and residential life, please check out this flyer.
+- Freshmen: As a new international freshman student, you are required to arrive by 9 am on Thursday, August 29th.
+International students that will live on-campus may request to move in as early as Tuesday, August, 27th but must request to move in early 3 weeks prior by emailing: email@example.com For more information on housing and residential life, please check out this flyer.
+Please click on this link to learn how to complete the international wire transfer.

 - Graduate and Law Students: Specifics for on-campus housing for graduate and law students available here.